blog_hero_final

 • 7.7% of EMS practitioners have been involved in a crash while using lights and sirens, according to one survey.

-• “Wake effect” collisions, those caused by vehicles with lights and sirens but not involving them, appear to be four times as common as crashes actually involving an EMS vehicle.
+• “Wake effect” collisions, those caused by vehicles with lights and sirens but not involving them, appear to be four times as common as crashes actually involving an EMS vehicl

 The risk of lights and siren usage does not translate to a great reduction in patient transport time.
-A recent policy paper from the National Library of Medicine which compiles data from several studies on the topic shows that lights and siren usage reduces average response and transport times by only 42 seconds to an average of 3.8 minutes.
+The National Library of Medicine compiled data from several studies on the topic which shows that lights and siren usage reduces average response and transport times by only 42 seconds to an average of 3.8 minutes.
 The paper also says reduction in prehospital time produced a clinical difference in only about 5 percent of the cases.
 Some agencies have reduced lights and siren use by anywhere from one-fifth to one-third without a measurable impact on patient outcome.

 New Guidelines on Lights and Siren Usage